qu-gg/torch-neural-ssm/README.md

 ### Implemented Dynamics

-<b>System Identification Models</b>:

-<p> </p>
-For the system identification models, we provide a variety of dynamics functions that resemble the general and special cases detailed above, which are provided in Fig N. below.
+<b>System Identification Models</b>: For the system identification models, we provide a variety of dynamics functions that resemble the general and special
+cases detailed above, which are provided in Fig N. below.
 The most general version is that of the Bayesian Neural ODE, in which a neural ordinary differential equation<sup>[21]</sup> is sampled from a set of optimized distributional parameters and used as the latent dynamics function